We Brought Aerospace Technology to Air Bearing Systems

 Preload: Flat bearings can be preloaded in 3 different ways.

 1) Opposite bearing: The most common way is to preload with a bearing on the opposite end.
-This requires more space and adds more weight but it provides more stiffness and load capacity.
-To achieve the highest stiffness and balance, it is recommended to make sure the two bearings are opposite of one another and that both surfaces are parallel.
+This requires more space and adds more weight, but it provides for more stiffness and load capacity.
+To achieve the highest stiffness and balance, it is recommended to make sure the two bearings are placed opposite of one another, and that both surfaces are parallel to each other.

-When preloading with other air bearings the preload force needs to be considered to determine the appropriate size bearing.
+When preloading with other air bearings, the preload force needs to be considered in order to determine the appropriate size bearing.

-Preloading with other air bearings is typically utilized to provide a load capacity in both directions as well as higher stiffness
+Preloading with other air bearings is typically utilized to provide a load capacity in both directions, as well as for increasing the stiffness.

 2) Weights: Flat bearings can also be preloaded if there is a constant force pushing down on them.
 This type of preload is typically used when moving large objects.
 It is recommended to use a minimum of 3 bearings for this configuration.

 >3) Magnets.
 Magnets are a good option if low mass is desired.
 Typically there will be one magnet on the bearing and one along the entire length of the guide.

 4) Vacuum: Vacuum Preloaded Air bearings use a vacuum to preload.
 The vacuum gives more control over the air film thickness and in turn maintains optimal stiffness and performance while reducing the overall weight and size of the system.